The November Man

 The November Man is a 2014 spy action thriller film based on the novel There Are No Spies by Bill Granger, which is the seventh installment in The November Man novel series, published in 1987.
 A British-American production, it stars Pierce Brosnan, Luke Bracey and Olga Kurylenko, with Bill Smitrovich and Will Patton also appearing, with the screenplay written by Michael Finch and Karl Gajdusek.
 The film is directed by Roger Donaldson, who previously worked with Brosnan on Dante's Peak.
 The film was released on August 27, 2014 in the United States.

+The film depicts an attempt to use photographic evidence of Russian war crimes in the Second Chechen War against a new Russian President-elect who was directly involved in the crimes.

 Plot

 In 2008, CIA agent Peter Devereaux supervises a young operative, David Mason, during a protective mission in Montenegro.
 Mason disobeys Devereaux's orders not to fire.
 He shoots and kills an assassin but also kills a child.

-Five years later, Devereaux is retired in Lausanne, Switzerland.
+In 2013, Devereaux is retired in Lausanne, Switzerland.
 His former boss, John Hanley, arrives and convinces him to extract Natalia Ulanova, the aide of Russian President-elect and former Army General Arkady Fedorov.
 Ulanova breaks into Fedorov's safe and copies old photos depicting his war crimes.
 She contacts the CIA extraction team, and escapes.
 Fedorov alerts the FSB, who pursue her through the streets of Moscow until Devereaux rescues her.
 She gives him a name, Mira Filipova, which he relays to Hanley.
 The CIA team, co-ordinated by Hanley, is unaware of Devereaux's presence.

 The station chief, Perry Weinstein, gives the order to kill Ulanova, which Mason does.
 A dying Ulanova hands Devereaux her phone containing the photos.
 As the CIA team leaves the parking lot, Devereaux kills everyone in the squad until he faces Mason at gunpoint.
 The two separate without shooting.
 It is revealed that Devereaux and Ulanova were involved before.
 Hanley is detained for interrogation.

 Meanwhile, New York Times journalist Edgar Simpson tracks down refugee case worker Alice Fournier and requests her assistance to write an exposé of Fedorov's war crimes during the Second Chechen War.
 Alexa, an assassin, arrives in Belgrade, and finds out that Fournier will meet Simpson in a cafe.
 Devereaux also arrives in Belgrade, Serbia then heads to Hanley's house and finds Fournier as Filipova's only known contact.
 He arrives at the cafe and rescues Fournier from both Alexa and Mason's team.

 Fournier says that Filipova pretended to Fedorov to be mute.
 She actually spoke Russian and overheard Fedorov's conversations, including the 'false flag' conspiracy to bomb a Russian Army building to initiate war and seizure of Chechen oil fields.
 A former Fedorov associate, Denisov, confirms the conspiracy and reveals the CIA's involvement.
 Devereaux sends Fournier away.